 Similar to the Dhaka study, the researchers are looking at how brain development is related to a range of measures, including nutrition and parent-child interaction.
 But along the way, they are trying to define a standard trajectory of brain function for children.

-There is a big push at the Gates Foundation and the US National Institutes of Health to nail down that picture of normal brain development, says Daniel Marks, a paediatric neuroscientist at Oregon Health & Science University in Portland, and a consultant for the foundation.
+There is a big push at the Gates Foundation and the U.S. National Institutes of Health to nail down that picture of normal brain development, according to Daniel Marks, a pediatric neuroscientist at Oregon Health & Science University and a consultant for the foundation.
 “It is just a reflection of the urgency of the problem,” he says.

-One of the hopes for the Dhaka study, and the motivation for funding it, is that it will reveal distinct patterns in babies' brains that are predictive of poor outcomes later in life and could be used to see whether interventions are working, says Jeff Murray, a deputy director of discovery and translational sciences at the Gates Foundation.
+One of the hopes for the Dhaka study, as well as the motivation for funding it, is that it will reveal distinct patterns in a baby’s brain that are predictive of poor outcomes later in life and could be used to see whether interventions are working, says Jeff Murray, a deputy director of discovery and translational sciences at the Gates Foundation.

-Any such intervention will probably have to include nutrition, says Martorell.
-He and his colleagues are doing yet another follow-up study of the Guatemalan villagers to see whether those who got protein supplements before the age of 7 have lower rates of heart disease and diabetes 40 years later.
-But nutrition alone is unlikely to be enough—either to prevent stunting or to promote normal cognitive development, Martorell says.
-So far, the most successful nutritional interventions have helped to overcome about one-third of the typical height deficit.
-And such programmes can be very expensive; in the Guatemalan study, for example, the researchers ran special centres to provide supplements.
+Any such intervention will probably have to include nutrition, Martorell says.
+He and his colleagues are doing yet another follow-up study of the Guatemalan villagers to see whether those who got protein supplements before the age of seven have lower rates of heart disease and diabetes 40 years later.
+But nutrition alone is unlikely to be enough—either to prevent stunting or to promote normal cognitive development, Martorell asserts.
+So far the most successful nutritional interventions have helped overcome about one third of the typical height deficit.
+And such programs can be very expensive; in the Guatemalan study, for example, the researchers ran special centers to provide supplements.

 Nevertheless, researchers are striving to improve interventions.
 A group involved in the vaccine study in Bangladesh is planning to test supplements in pregnant women in the hope of boosting babies’ birth weight and keeping their growth on track in the crucial first two years of life.
-Tahmeed Ahmed, senior director of nutrition and clinical services at the diarrhoeal-disease research centre, is planning a trial of foods such as bananas and chickpeas, to try to promote the growth of good gut bacteria in Bangladeshi children aged 12 to 18 months.
+Tahmeed Ahmed, senior director of nutrition and clinical services at the Center for Diarrheal Disease Research, Bangladesh, is planning a trial of foods such as bananas and chickpeas to try to promote the growth of good gut bacteria in Bangladeshi children aged 12 to 18 months.
 A healthy bacterial community could make the gut less vulnerable to infections that interfere with nutrient absorption and that ramp up inflammation in the body.

-Ultimately, it's not about whether children have stunted growth or even what their brains look like.
-It's about what their lives are like as they grow older.
+Ultimately it is not about whether children have stunted growth or even what their brain looks like.
+It is about what their lives are like as they grow older.
 Studies such as the one in Dhaka strive to help determine whether interventions are working sooner rather than later.
 “If you have to wait until kids are 25 years old to see whether they are employed,” Murray says, “it could take you 25 years to do every study.”